stiiven-dev/State-Tracker/README.md

 The system integrates several sensors:

--Accelerometer → detects movement and sudden impacts -Gyroscope → measures orientation and body rotation -Physiological Sensors → monitor biometric signals such as heart rate and oxygen levels
+- Accelerometer → detects movement and sudden impacts
+- Gyroscope → measures orientation and body rotation
+- Physiological Sensors → monitor biometric signals such as heart rate and oxygen levels

 These sensors provide the raw data required to monitor the user’s state.